SamiPerttu/fundsp/README.md

 In addition to sample rate adjustments, natural units enable support for selective oversampling in nested sections that are easy to configure and modify.

+Some low-level components ignore the sample rate by design, such as the single sample delay `tick()`.

 In both systems, a component `A` can be reinitialized with a new sample rate: `A.reset(Some(sr))`.

 ## Audio Processing Environment

-The FunDSP prelude defines a convenient combinator environment for audio processing.
+FunDSP prelude defines a convenient combinator environment for audio processing.
-It operates on `AudioNode`s via the wrapper type `An<X: AudioNode>`.

-Data buffers and samples are single precision in the environment, while processing takes place in double precision.
-Extra source compatible environments will be provided for different performance needs (to be implemented).
+There are two name-level compatible versions of the prelude.

+The default environment (`fundsp::prelude`) offers a generic interface.
+It is flexible and attempts to conform to Rust practices.

+The hacker environment (`fundsp::hacker`) for audio hacking is fully 64-bit to minimize type annotations and maximize audio quality.
+The hacker interface uses 1 floating point type (`f64`) and 1 integer type (`i64`) only.

+An application interfacing `fundsp` will likely pick the default environment for maximum flexibility, while experimenters will be drawn to the succinctness of the hacker prelude.

-The aims of the environment are:
+The aims of the environments are:

 - Minimize the number of characters needed to type to express an idiom.
-- Keep the syntax clean so that a subset of the environment can be straightforwardly parsed as a high-level DSL for quick prototyping.
+- Keep the syntax clean so that a subset of the hacker environment can be parsed straightforwardly as a high-level DSL for quick prototyping.
 - Make the syntax usable even to people with no prior exposure to programming.
-  Type annotations should not be needed, or if they are, they should be minimized.

 In the environment, applicable generators are deterministic pseudorandom phase.
+Two identical networks sound identical on their own but different when combined.
 This means that `noise() | noise()` is a stereo noise source, for example.